There are sports Jews have played.

 Ken Holtzman is the needed correction.
 The Jewish Baseball Museum notes that he finished with 174 career victories, more than any other Jewish pitcher, threw two no-hitters for the Cubs, won big games for the Oakland A's, and later managed in the Israel Baseball League.
 That is not trivia.
 It is continuity.

-Holtzman shows that Jewish baseball was not only a pair of monuments.
+Holtzman shows that Jewish baseball was more than a pair of monuments.
 It was also a lived professional tradition with depth, longevity, and enough texture to include stars who are now underremembered.

 Team Israel pushed the story from nostalgia back into the present